act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 #### Passed example 1

-The <title> tag describes the content of the page.
+The ´title´ element describes the content of the document.

 ```html
 <html>